Egypt to put Al Jazeera journalists on trial - prosecutor

 CAIRO Egypt will put an Australian, two Britons and a Dutchwoman on trial for aiding 16 Egyptians belonging to a "terrorist organisation", the public prosecutor said on Wednesday, describing the four as Al Jazeera correspondents.

-Three of the Qatar-based television network's journalists - Peter Greste, an Australian; Mohamed Fahmy, a Canadian-Egyptian national; and Baher Mohamed - were detained in Cairo on December 29 and remain in custody, Al Jazeera said.
+Three of the Qatar-based television network's journalists - Peter Greste, an Australian, Mohamed Fahmy, a Canadian-Egyptian national, and Baher Mohamed - were detained in Cairo on December 29 and remain in custody.

-The identities of the other foreigners mentioned by the prosecutor were not immediately clear.
-The Dutch Embassy declined to comment.
-The British Embassy said it was aware of the report and was seeking more information.
+The identities of the two Britons and the Dutchwoman mentioned by the prosecutor were not immediately clear.
+The Dutch embassy declined to comment.
+The British embassy said it was aware of the report and was seeking more information.

 In a statement, the prosecutor said the four had published "lies" that harmed the national interest and had supplied money, equipment and information to the 16 Egyptians.
 The foreigners were also accused of using unlicensed broadcasting equipment.